sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

 ## Estimated duration: 60 minutes

 ## Lab Scenario

-In this lab, you will learn how to implement a GitHub Action workflow that deploys an Azure web app by using Azure DevOps.
+You are a DevOps engineer for Contoso.ltd tasked with deploying a dynamic .NET web app to Azure using GitHub Actions and Infrastructure as Code.
+In this lab, you will import the eShopOnWeb app into your GitHub repository, configure Azure access using a service principal, and automate deployment via a GitHub Actions workflow backed by Bicep templates.

 ## Objectives

 In this lab you will complete the following exercises:

-- Exercise 1: Import eShopOnWeb to your GitHub Repository
+- Import the eShopOnWeb app into your GitHub repository
-- Exercise 2: Setup your GitHub Repository and Azure access
+- Configure GitHub repository settings and Azure service principal
+- Update and run a GitHub Actions workflow to deploy the web app to Azure

 ## Architecture Diagram